 If you struggle to find your way around a camera, why not hire a professional photographer to capture your home and pets?
 Not only will they capture your home in it’s best light, but they will also be able to provide you with high-resolution photos that will look great in your listing.

 A Thorough and Descriptive Listing

 After your photos, the description is the most important element of your listing.
 If a sitter has clicked through to your listing, they are probably seriously considering applying so your description will help you attract your ideal sitter.

-You don’t have to be a writer to make your listing stand apart whilst accurately representing your property.
+You don’t have to be a writer to make your listing stand out, all whilst accurately representing your property.
 The thing to remember here is that there is no word limit, and the more information you can provide, the better!
 There are three headings in your listing and here is what you should include in each section.

 Here you can let potential house sitters know a little bit about yourself and why you need a sitter.
 To start, tell potential sitters a little bit about yourself - e.g. careers, hobbies, reasons for using TrustedHousesitters.
 You are more likely to find your ideal sitter by connecting with someone that you have shared interests with.
 Be real, and let your personality shine through.